 Paul was a tentmaker who supplied portable shelters to the many nomads and travellers living in Israel.
 He used the picture of a tent as an illustration of a human body.
 A tent is a portable home in which pilgrims and wayfarers shelter.
-It is not a permanent residence and Paul compared this deteriorating, mortal body, in which dwells our eternal spirt and soul, with a temporary, transitory tent, that is taken down.. or 'dissolved' at death.
+It is not a permanent residence and Paul compared this deteriorating, mortal body in which dwells our eternal spirit and soul, with a temporary, transitory tent that is taken down... or 'dissolved' at death.

 Just as Christ rose from the dead, never to die again, so we who have faith in Him will also rise to life immortal.
-Our mortal body, which is ravaged by pain and accelerating towards death will be clothed with immortality.
-This corruptible tent, which is our covering on earth will be clothed with a body that is incorruptibility.
+Our mortal body, which is ravaged by pain and accelerating towards death, will be clothed with immortality.
+This corruptible tent, which is our covering on earth, will be clothed with a body that is incorruptible.

-Death holds so much anxiety and fear for the unsaved soul, but it should never cause God's children concern, for we have the Lord's assurance that we will one day take off this mortal tent, and will be clothed in a resurrected body of flesh and bone.
-We will be re-clothed with a new, incorruptible body at the rapture of the church, when resurrection of the saints, just as Christ was clothed when He rose from the dead, as became the first-fruit of God's new creation in Christ.
+Death holds so much anxiety and fear for the unsaved soul, but it should never cause God's children concern, for we have the Lord's assurance that we will one day take off this mortal tent and will be clothed in a resurrected body of flesh and bone.
+We will be re-clothed with a new, incorruptible body at the Rapture of the Church, just as Christ was clothed when He rose from the dead.

-When a Christian dies their spirit and soul goes immediately to be with the Lord Jesus until the day He comes in the clouds to gather his saints to Himself.
+When a Christian dies, their spirit and soul goes immediately to be with the Lord Jesus in heaven until the day He comes in the clouds to gather his saints to Himself.
 Christians who are still alive will be raptured and this mortal body will be clothed with a new uncorruptible body.
-The decaying bodies of believers who have already died will be raised from the grace with an incorruptible body and be reunited with their spirit and soul
+The decaying bodies of believers who have already died will be raised from the grave with an incorruptible body and be reunited with their spirit and soul.

-Heavenly Father, thank You for my life and for my new life in Christ, which gives me full assurance that I will one day rise to life immortal and be clothed in a dwelling from heaven, that You have prepared for me.
+Heavenly Father, thank You for my life and for my new life in Christ which gives me full assurance that I will one day rise to life immortal and be clothed in a dwelling from heaven that You have prepared for me.
 Thank You that I have a hope in Christ and that nothing can separate me from Your love.
-Give me the strength I need to live my life in the way that honours You and may I look day by day to that blessed hope I have in Christ Jesus, Who died for my sin and rose from the grave so that I too may rise to live immortal - this I pray in Jesus' name, AMEN.
+Give me the strength I need to live my life in the way that honours You, and may I look day by day to that blessed hope I have in Christ Jesus Who died for my sin and rose from the grave so that I too may rise to life immortal.
+This I pray in Jesus' name, AMEN.